Keyboard shortcuts

 zebrad -c zebrad.toml

 3. Wait for Zebra to sync to the testnet tip.
-This takes 8-12 hours on testnet (or 2-3 days on mainnet) as of October 2023.
+Sync times vary depending on hardware and network conditions, typically 8-12 hours on testnet or 2-3 days on mainnet.

 Install s-nomp